 - Once the DAR is submitted to the claim tribunal, the same has to be forwarded to the insurance company as well.

 While the road accident claim settlement process looks tedious, it is fairly easy and simple.
 If you were not drunk driving or driving without a licence or insurance at the time of the accident, the claim will be settled smoothly.
-Just make sure you choose an insurer with a good car insurance claim settlement ratio or bike insurance claim settlement ratio.
-To know the claim settlement ratio of your preferred insurer, check the IRDA Claim Settlement Ratio 2022 report.
+Just make sure you buy car insurance online from an insurer with a good settlement ratio or bike insurance claim settlement ratio.
+Do note that while an accident claim settlement is a useful option, it is also important to maintain a good no claim bonus in car insurance for the years that were claim-free so that you can benefit from discounts on premium payments.